TryItOnline/tiosetup/tmplanguages.md

 ## Builds

 - dnf - installed with `dnf install` from a downloaded image
-- fix - does not requite build, but require something else to make it work on tio.
+- fix - does not require build, but require something else to make it work on tio.
 See below
 - no - does not requite build
 - script - uses language developer provided script to build (and possibly tio-provided script, if required)